Client Retention Rate measures the percentage of existing clients who continue care in your practice over a given period.

 The Retention rate widget is located on the SimpleClinic Dashboard.
 This can be enabled or disabled as below:

-Step 1: Go to Business Setup -> Your Clinic -> Dashboard Settings -> put a tick next to 'Show client retention on the dashboard' to enable and remove tick to disable.
+Step 1: Go to Business Setup -> Your Clinic -> Dashboard Settings -> put a tick next to 'Show client retention on the dashboard' to enable and remove tick to disable -> SAVE.

 How Client Retention Rate is calculated